|Eric Rector with his three-year-old Dexter cow and her newborn calf.

 If you don’t mind waiting for milk, consider raising a calf to be your family cow.
 Breed her at 15 to 20 months for the first milk nine months later.

-Have a veterinarian look at the cow if you aren’t confident in your own appraisal, and have her tested for TB and Brucellosis.
+- Have a veterinarian look at the cow if you aren’t confident in your own appraisal, and have her tested for Tuberculosis and Brucellosis.

-If you have not had much experience milking cows, consider buying a mature cow who is confirmed pregnant and is in the last third of her gestation.
+If you don’t have much experience milking cows, consider buying a mature cow who is confirmed pregnant and is in the last third of her gestation.
 She’ll be comfortable with the routine, and her udder will be softer than that of a fresh cow.

-To keep a cow economically, access to pasture is critical.
+It’s critical to keep a cow close to a pasture for economic reasons.
 You can feed purchased hay to a cow year ’round, but that’s more costly.
 Depending on the quality of forages from the pasture, you’ll need 1 to 2 acres to feed your cow.

 Management intensive grazing (MIG) – a method of rotating pastures – will maximize pasture production.
 The cow eats forages in one paddock and is moved within 12 hours to three days to a new paddock, so that the old paddock regrows and plants return nutrients to their storage roots before the cow returns to it.
 Depending on the weather, the cow can return to the first paddock in 14 to 40 days.
 With MIG, permanent pastures become a wonder of biodiversity, so something will grow almost regardless of the weather.

-Maine farmer Conrad Heeschen says that with good planning, cows can be pastured from early May to the first week in December.
+Maine farmer Conrad Heeschen says that with good planning, you can pasture cows from early May to the first week in December.
 If you don’t like “grassy milk,” he adds, you can pasture the cow during the day and keep her in the barn at night.
 She’ll produce less milk, which is good if you’re trying to reduce her production, and the morning milk won’t have the grassy flavor.

-Planting additional crops can extend the season for fresh harvest and can decrease feed costs, if you have some flat ground that can be tilled.
-Small grains or Sudan grass can be cut and carried to your cow, or you can grow barley, oats or corn (and the stalks or stover can be saved for winter feed).
-Mangles, turnips and other root crops, or cabbage or winter squash can be stored and fed to cows in winter, and cows will eat excess produce from the garden or orchard.
+Planting additional crops can extend the season for fresh harvest and decrease feed costs, if you have some flat ground that you can till.
+You can cut small grains or Sudan grass carry them to your family cow, or you can grow barley, oats or corn (and the stalks or stover can be saved for winter feed).
+Mangles, turnips and other root crops, or cabbage or winter squash can be stored and fed to cows in winter, and they will eat excess produce from the garden or orchard.
 Just be sure the bits are either large enough that they have to be chewed or small enough that they don’t get caught in the cow’s throat.

 As a rule of thumb, a cow will eat 2 to 2.5 pounds of hay per day for each 100 pounds of body weight (about one 30- to 40-lb. bale per day).
 If you feed grain, the usual is 16% dairy ration, which will balance well with most pasture or hay.
 Another rule of thumb is to give 1 lb. of grain for every 3 lbs. of milk.
 If you prefer not to buy grain, just fill the extra carbohydrate and protein needs with some of the nutrient-dense feeds mentioned above, once quality forages have met a cow’s maintenance requirements.